MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/ops-approving-and-modifying-change-requests.md

 2. In the **Work Items** pane, expand **Change Management**, and then click **All Change Requests**.

 3. Double\-click a change request.
-For example, double\-click **Apply Exchange Server 2010 Service Pack 1**.
+For example, double\-click **Apply Exchange Server Service Pack**.

 4. Make the change that you want.
 For example, if you want to change the priority to high, select **High** in the **Priority** list.
 Or, type new text in the **Description** box.